**Are Millennials really the most studied generation in history?**

 That’s why a clear path for career progression is the most valuable offer to retain a millennial.
 Moreover, they want this career growth to happen much more rapidly.
 [91% of Millennials consider the opportunity for rapid career progression](https://www.robertwaltersgroup.com/content/dam/robert-walters/corporate/news-and-pr/files/whitepapers/attracting-and-retaining-millennials-UK.pdf) one of the most important things about their job.

-There’s a common belief that millennials pursue paycheck more than anything.
+There’s a common belief that millennials pursue a paycheck more than anything.
 But when you compare their salaries with those of other generations, you will clearly see that’s not always the case.
 Millennials are pursuing status, societal influence, and recognition.
-That’s why rapid growth opportunities always win the bargain against paycheck.
+That’s why rapid growth opportunities always win the bargain against a paycheck.

 Find your new job today from vacancies all over North America on Jooble, the second-largest job search engine.